Saint Petersburg: Music

 Among the city's more than fifty theatres is the Mariinsky Theatre (formerly known as the Kirov Theatre), home to the Mariinsky Ballet company and opera.
 Leading ballet dancers, such as Vaslav Nijinsky, Anna Pavlova, Rudolf Nureyev, Mikhail Baryshnikov, Galina Ulanova and Natalia Makarova, were principal stars of the Mariinsky ballet.

 The first music school, the Saint Petersburg Conservatory, was founded in 1862 by the Russian pianist and composer Anton Rubinstein.
-The school alumni have included such notable composers as Pyotr Ilyich Tchaikovsky, Sergei Prokofiev, Artur Kapp, Rudolf Tobias, and Dmitri Shostakovich, who taught at the conservatory during the 1960s, bringing it additional fame.
+The school alumni have included such notable composers as Pyotr Ilyich Tchaikovsky, Sergei Prokofiev, Artur Kapp, Rudolf Tobias, Alexander Borodin, Mikhail Glinka, Modest Mussorgsky and Dmitri Shostakovich, who taught at the conservatory during the 1960s, bringing it additional fame.
 The renowned Russian composer Nikolai Rimsky-Korsakov also taught at the conservatory from 1871 to 1905.
 Among his students were Igor Stravinsky, Alexander Glazounov, Anatoly Liadov and others.
 The former St. Petersburg apartment of Rimsky-Korsakov has been faithfully preserved as the composer's only museum.